 They’re so into latte art that it’s almost nauseating.
 In fact, they give elaborate names to their pour patterns – like “blossoming lily” or “flaming swan atop a crystal lake surrounded by the bittersweet romance of youth”.

-And nothing, and we mean nothing, pisses them off more than a customer stirring their drink before fully appreciating their work.
+And nothing, and we mean nothing, irritates them more than a customer stirring their drink before fully appreciating their work.
 Sometimes you suspect that they cry about it at night.

 Working with these characters day after day sure can be exhausting, but funny!
 Know someone like this?
 Tag them in the article or share it with them!
 And we’d love to hear about other #baristatropes you know of too in the comments section, facebook or instagram.